karthigat/Custom-Promotion-Campaign-System/README.md

   The main objective of this step is to load the property details data from csv file for converting and storing as a vector for RAG approach.
   This function checks if a pickle file exists for cached data.
 If it does, it loads the data from the pickle file; otherwise, it loads the data from the CSV file
   and processes it, saves it as a pickle file, and returns the loaded data.

+  For property detail data Zillow api have been used

 > # Step 2: Generating prompt:
   Function constructs a marketing pitch prompt using a template and variable mappings, substituting placeholders with actual property details and the target audience.